JK&B Capital

 Series B in 2004

 Seaway Networks is a semiconductor company based in Ottawa, Ontario, Canada, specializing in content processing silicon solutions.
-It offers integrated circuit-based solutions, including its Network Content Processor (NCP), which facilitates layer protocol termination and content processing.
-This technology is essential for converting packet-based traffic into contiguous streams.
-Seaway Networks' products are utilized in various applications, including web infrastructure, network and IP security, and IP edge services, addressing the growing demands of modern digital communication.
+The company develops integrated circuit-based products, including its Network Content Processor (NCP), which facilitates layer protocol termination and content processing.
+Seaway Networks' technology is designed to convert packet-based traffic into contiguous streams, making it essential for various applications such as web infrastructure, network and IP security, and IP edge services.

 Bluefire Security Technologies